TheFrug/Seekers-of-New-Tiena/DM/Session Prep/One Shots/One Shot - Thracian Wedding.md

 #### Act I — Introduction
 **Time:** _~30 mins_
-**Goals:** Introduce setting, player motivations, Establish diverse wedding guests, funny interactions
+**Goals:** Introduce setting, player motivations, Establish diverse wedding guests, funny interactions, establish Thracians as suspicious

 **Read Aloud**
 In the Southern half of the Manster District, in the state of Alster, there is a beautiful lake called [[the Pearlescent]].
 Its shimmering waters provide nourishment to the beautiful greenery surrounding it.

 Just West of the Pearlescent is a decadent [[Bothie]], a kind of waystation for knight-errants to rest between adventures.
 This one has more rooms than any you've seen, as well as what seems to be a fully-stocked service staff of squires and trainees, mostly goblinoids, with a pair of bugbears standing watch beside the doors to the small office sequestered in a corner of the pseudo-mansion.

-Inside, you three, [Playernames], sit across from Sir [[Conomor]] of Ulster, an imposing Orc with black hair and a powerful moustache.
+Inside, you three, PLAYERNAMES, sit across from Sir [[Conomor]] of Ulster, an imposing Orc with black hair and a powerful moustache.
 He stands in between his chair and the desk, eyeing the three of you analytically.
 Finally, he breaks the stillness of the room with:
 "So, you three are the help?"

--

 #### Act II — Wedding Preparations - Selfina and Magorn
 **Time:** _~1hr 30 mins_
 _Rising tension, major choice, key location_

--
+##### Encounters
+-  Magorn needs to find and obtain a Troll Heart for one of the wedding ceremonies.
+A couple of Thracian dracoknights happen to know the location of one nearby, and
 -

 #### Act III — Bonfire -or- Ceremony
 **Time:** _~45 mins_
 _Climax, twist, and resolution_
 -
 -